Thinking about your Ex ALL the time? Here's why, and how to stop.

 Have you ever found yourself saying (or thinking) “How do I stop caring about my Ex?
 Why am I still thinking about my Ex?
 I don't care!
 But I do…” Like so many of our breakup counseling clients or divorce recovery clients, you're wanting to fully heal your heart so that you can let go of the past, and move forward into a new future.

-But —as we all know — letting go of a relationship is easier said than done.
-It’s close to impossible to turn off your feelings for someone else, even when you know, logically, that the relationship should be over.
+As we all know — letting go of a relationship is easier said than done.
+It's close to impossible to turn off your feelings for someone else, even when you know, logically, that the relationship should be over.
+It's especially hard when you thought you were getting over your Ex, but then they move on with a new partner, and the feelings flare up all over again.
+Nothing like thinking about your Ex having sex with someone new to rip the slowly healing scab right off again.
+Ouch.

 Many people come to us for therapy or coaching after a breakup or divorce for this exact reason: They need support in figuring out how to move past the past, reclaim their power, and start feeling good again.
 The most maddening thing is often knowing the relationship is over…and yet they're still thinking about their Ex.
 Still fantasizing about them even.
 They sometimes think about getting back together with their Ex, or whether they should try to rekindle the relationship.
 Sometimes they try… and quickly remember all the very good reasons why they broke up.